Length extension attack: Example

 In order to sign this new message, typically the attacker would need to know the key the message was signed with, and generate a new signature by generating a new MAC.
-However, with a length extension attack, it is possible to feed the hash (the signature given above) into the state of the hashing function, and continue where the original request had left off, so long as you know the length of the original request.
+However, with a length extension attack, it is possible to feed the hash (the signature given above) into the state of the hashing function, and continue where the original request had left off, so long as the length of the original request is known.
 In this request, the original key's length was 14 bytes, which could be determined by trying forged requests with various assumed lengths, and checking which length results in a request that the server accepts as valid.

 The message as fed into the hashing function is often padded, as many algorithms can only work on input messages whose lengths are a multiple of some given size.
 The content of this padding is always specified by the hash function used.
 The attacker must include all of these padding bits in their forged message before the internal states of their message and the original will line up.
 Thus, the attacker constructs a slightly different message using these padding rules: